ivanhofer/typesafe-i18n/README.md

 ## Usage

-You can use langauge in a variety of project-setups:
+You can use `typesafe-i18n` in a variety of project-setups:

  - [NodeJS](#nodeJS) apis, backends, scripts, ...
  - [Svelte](#svelte) applications